wp-plugins/zemanta/readme.txt

 cURL module in PHP is required for plugin to make calls to web service.

+If you would like to run Zemanta on Wordpress.com or try it out without installing the plugin, we also have [Firefox and Internet Explorer extensions](http://www.zemanta.com/download "Zemanta download").

 == Installation ==

 1. Copy `zemanta` directory to your `wp-content/plugins` directory.